I-League 2018-19: East Bengal likely to offer contract extension to Alejandro Menendez | Goal.com

 Menendez handpicked four foreigners this season.
 Midfielders Jaime Santos Colado, Antonio Rodriguez Dovale, Spanish defender Borja Gomez and Mexican striker Enrique Esqueda were all brought on board with the approval of the coach.

-In fact a several Indian players have imroved in leaps and bounds since the Spaniard took charge of the club.
+In fact several Indian players have improved in leaps and bounds since the Spaniard took charge of the club.
 The most notable transformation is that of striker Jobby Justin.

 Justin is currently the highest goal scorer in the club in I-League also the third highest goal scorer in the league.
 He has netted eight times this season so far which includes goals in both Kolkata derbies.